bitcoin-computer/monorepo/packages/lib/README.md

 </font>

-If run your own [node](https://github.com/bitcoin-computer/monorepo/tree/main/packages/node#readme) you can refill the wallet from the command line on regtest.
+You can also run your own [node](https://github.com/bitcoin-computer/monorepo/tree/main/packages/node#readme).
+In this case you can refill the wallet from the command line on regtest.

 <font size=1>